 The Sheldrick Wildlife Trust, originally the David Sheldrick Wildlife Trust, was established in 1977 by Dame Daphne Sheldrick.
 It has grown over the years to become one of the most successful animal welfare foundations in Africa.
 Over 100 elephants, found as orphans and raised by the trust, are now living wild lives in Tsavo National Park in Kenya.
 And from these elephants more than 25 calves have been born.
 This is a significant success story.

-The foundation does not confine itself to orphan elephants, but has expanded its work to include anti-poaching programs – aerial surveillance, wildlife rangers, and a canine unit – community outreach programs, and has established a mobile veterinary team that treats any animals found injured in the area.
-The work of this team is extraordinary with recent stories of a bull elephant being pulled from a deep mud wallow as he fought off his rescuers, to a lioness found with an arrow in her side. (follow the Sheldrick Wildlife Trust on Instagram or Facebook to be continuously impressed with their good work)
+The foundation does not confine itself to orphan elephants, but has expanded its work to include anti-poaching programs – aerial surveillance, wildlife rangers, and a canine unit – and community outreach programs.
+In addition it has established a mobile veterinary team that treats any animals found injured in the area.
+The work of this team is extraordinary.
+Recently, trust rangers pulled a bull elephant from a deep mud wallow as he fought off his rescuers, and treated a lioness with an arrow in her side. (follow the Sheldrick Wildlife Trust on Instagram or Facebook to be continuously impressed with their good work.)